Biosolverr/governance-decision-simulator/docs/example-output.md

 multiple validators, scenarios that genuinely converge on the same underlying risk (for example, multiple validators independently flagging "long-term sustainability decreases") would surface in `areas_of_agreement` instead.
+In practice, real runs so far have still landed everything in `interesting_alternative_outcomes` too, see `docs/architecture.md`'s Known limitations section for why.

-Two fields on this report are new since the pipeline shape above was first documented:
+Fields worth calling out on this report shape:

 - `schema_version` marks the overall report shape.
 It stays at `1` as long as no field is renamed or removed; new fields can be added without